nikovirtala/Certified-Kubernetes-Administrator-CKA/README.md

 + [kops - Kubernetes Operations](https://github.com/kubernetes/kops)

 ### Online Cources
-Internet is full of online learning environments and many of them provide Kubernetes courses that cover at least some of the exam topics.
-Here are few of them.
-Some of them are free and if not, most of them have free trial available.
+Internet is full of online learning environments and many of them provide Kubernetes courses, some of these cource more tightly coupled to CKA exam and some are less.
+Here you have few of them.
+Most of them have at least free trial available.
 + [edX - Introduction to Kubernetes](https://www.edx.org/course/introduction-kubernetes-linuxfoundationx-lfs158x) \(Free, $99 for verified certificate\)
 + [edX - Fundamentals of Containers, Kubernetes, and Red Hat OpenShift](https://www.edx.org/course/fundamentals-containers-kubernetes-red-hat-do081x) \(Free, $99 for verified certificate\)
 + [Linux Academy - Certified Kubernetes Administrator](https://linuxacademy.com/linux/training/course/name/certified-kubernetes-administrator-preparation-course) \($49.00 / 1 month, 7 days free trial\)